tudorelu/fahad_blockchain/README.md

 ## TECHNICAL CONSIDERATIONS & PROJECT STRUCTURE

 ### Smart Contract

-       - Solidity
+  + written in Solidity
-       - defines agents and parties
+  + defines agents and parties
-       - handles identity management
+  + handles identity management
-       - handles basic access rights (through the tier system)
+  + holds basic access rights information (through the tier system)

 #### This module will contain the following:

-##### The Entity 'class' contains:
+##### The Entity 'class', which contains:

-   Properties:
+   _Properties:_

-      (p) entityId    - address used to uniquely identify entity (p) tier        - integer determining tier number
+      address entityId     - address used to uniquely identify entity int tier             - used to determine the tier number

 ##### The Agent (Member, or Individual) class, which extends Entity and contains:

-   Properties:
+   _Properties:_

-      (p) partyId     - address of party to which this agent pertains (can only pertain to one party!?)
+      address partyId       - address of party to which this agent pertains (can only pertain to one party!?)

 ##### The Party (Organisation or Institution) class, which also extends Entity and contains:

-   Properties:
+   _Properties:_

-      (p) adminId     - address of admin of party (which can add or remove agents and change their rights within party) (p) members     - a list of addresses of agents pertaining to this party (p) subparties  - a list of addresses of parties pertaining to this one (that are of lower tier?)
-      (p) maxTier     - integer determining the maximum tier level an agent can have within this party
+      address adminId       - address of admin of party (which can add or remove agents and change their rights within party) [address] members     - a list of addresses of agents pertaining to this party [address] subparties  - a list of addresses of parties pertaining to this one (that are of lower tier?) int maxTier           - integer determining the maximum tier level an agent can have within this party

-   Methods:
+   _Methods:_

+      removeEntity(address entityId):
+          removes entity from party

+      changeTierLevel(address entityId, int newTier):
+          changes the tier level of a given entity, if called by admin

+      initiateChangeAdmin(address newAdminId):
-      (p) removeEntity(address entityId): removes entity from party (p) changeTierLevel(address entityId, int newTier): changes the tier level of a given entity, if called by admin (p) initiateChangeAdmin(address newAdminId): initiates the change to a new admin (function called by current Admin) (p) finalizeChangeAdmin(): should be called after initializeChangeAdmin(newAdminId), by newAdminId (potential new Admin)
+          initiates the change to a new admin (function called by current Admin)

+      finalizeChangeAdmin():
+          should be called after initializeChangeAdmin(newAdminId) was called, by owner of the private key of address newAdminId (potential new admin)

 ##### The system admin / owner, which also extends Entity and has hard-coded full access to all methods

-   Methods:
+   _Methods:_

-      (p) changeTierLevel(address partyId, address entity, int newTier): changes the tier level of a given entity
+      changeTierLevel(address partyId, address entity, int newTier):
+          changes the tier level of a given entity

 ### Database

-       - SQL or json
+  + SQL or json
-       - hosted locally or on the web
+  + hosted locally or on the web
-       - holds information about entities
+  + holds information about entities
-       - handles more detailed access rights
+  + holds more detailed access-rights information

 #### This module will contain the following:

   + TBD by week 2

 ### Interface

-       - Python
+  + written in Python
-       - defines systems' parameters (inputs)
+  + defines systems' parameters (inputs)
-       - uses web3.py for interfacing with the ethereum network
+  + uses web3.py for interfacing with the ethereum network
-       - compiles and launches the smart contract based on params
+  + compiles and launches the smart contract based on params
-       - provides the connection between the smart contract and the db
+  + provides the connection between the smart contract and the database

 #### This module will contain the following:

   + TBD by week 3

 ### Simulator

-       - Python
+  + written in Python
-       - used to speed test the system
+  + used to speed test the system

 #### This module will contain the following: